MAG-MM/ul-fri-nlp-course-project-2024-2025-nlpmaxxing-rtvslo/Instructions.md

 - Training and inference: `pip install transformers datasets accelerate peft trl bitsandbytes protobuf blobfile sentencepiece polars`

 - Results Evaluation: **classla** downgrades some packages to uncompatible versions.
-To resolve this which is only needed for evaluation, we can create a new virtual environment and use it for `evaluate_results`.
+To resolve this which is only needed for evaluation, we can create a new virtual environment and use it for `evaluate_results` or use torch 2.6.0.

 `pip install bert_score sentence_transformers seaborn classla openai dotenv`